In this respect Medicare Advantage Plans REPLACE the Original Medicare with Combined Coverage that will provide all of

 Many Medicare Advantage Plans also offer extra coverage, such as vision, hearing, dental, and general checkups for preventive reasons.

-Many of the Medicare Advantage (MA) Plans include Medicare prescription drug coverage (Part D) embedded in the plan and are known as MAPD.
+Many of the Medicare Advantage (MA) Plans include Medicare prescription drug coverage (Part D) embedded in the plan and are known as MAPD plans.

 This should simplify administration as there is no need for two or more companies to coordinate the payment of benefits.
-When an insured person receives medical care, they need only show to the Care Provider the One Medicare Advantage Card.
+When an insured person receives medical care, or if they go to the pharmacy to get a prescription filled for their medication, they need only show to the Care Provider the One Medicare Advantage Card.
 One Company will pay all of the Medical Expenses which are listed as Covered Benefits of the Plan.

 Medicare Advantage Plans are Managed Health Care Plans, like Health Maintenance Organizations (HMO) and Preferred Provider Organizations (PPO).
 These plans may require you to choose a primary care physician (PCP) and get a referral from your PCP to see a specialist.
 These Plans also may require you to use only doctors, hospitals, and other medical facilities and services that are part of that particular health plan's provider network.